-Companies struggling with a high cost per lead (CPL) in AdWords can optimize their B2B lead generation returns by shifting dollars to Google Display Network (GDN) advertising strategies.
+Looking to optimize your B2B lead generation returns?
+In 2019, companies struggling with a high cost per lead (CPL) in AdWords are doing this by shifting dollars to Google Display Network (GDN) advertising strategies.

-Marketers prize Google Ads (formerly Google AdWords) campaigns, because they can often generate a high volume of impressions with minimal efforts.
+Business marketers prize Google Ads (formerly Google AdWords) campaigns, because the platform can generate a high volume of impressions with relatively little effort.
 However, a high volume of clicks can lead to a low volume of true leads.

 Paid search campaigns have gotten fiercely competitive in recent years, too.
-For some B2B services, CPCs sit near the average of $1.64.
-But, industries like recruiting have pushed the average CPC over $4.
+For some B2B services, CPCs sit near the average of $2.69.
+But industries like consumer services and legal services have CPCs that regularly blast past the $6 mark.
 Even with a high portion of click-throughs converting, you can quickly spend through your budget at those rates.

 So, what can you do?
-We found with some clients that scaling back on AdWords spending can be the solution.
-Instead, you can invest more in the GDN, which provides precision targeting for B2B audiences at a lower average CPC.
+Symphonic has found the answer with some of our small and medium business clients: We scale back their Google Ads budget and invest more in the GDN, which provides precision targeting for B2B audiences at a lower average CPC.

 Finding the optimal mix between AdWords and GDN spending can create a “sweet spot,” lowering your CPL dramatically.
 With one of our B2B software clients, we were able to decrease their CPL by 42%.
 At the same time, we increased their lead volume by 117%!